10 Things to Do in Granada in Fall

 The Granada Autumn Festival is organised with the aim of showcasing the prestige and identity of the city through music, dance and the performing arts.
 As you can imagine, flamenco is the main protagonist, although there is also room for ballet and music of other styles.

-If you fancy attending a concert by some of the great flamenco singers, don't miss the chance.
+If you feel like attending a concert by great flamenco singers, don't miss the chance.
 Of course, you can also go to one of the best flamenco tablaos in Granada.

-3. Go to see the offering of flowers in the Basilica of Las Angustias
+3. Come and see the offering of flowers at the Basílica de las Angustias

 Are you planning a visit to the Basílica de las Angustias in Granada?
 If you go in autumn you will be lucky enough to see it as never before: full of flowers.
 Why?
 Because throughout the autumn months (especially in September) several floral offerings are organised to the Virgen de las Angustias, patron saint of the city.
-In total, thousands of flowers are placed there, giving a special light and colour to this 17th century temple.
+In total, thousands of flowers are placed here, giving a special light and colour to this 17th-century temple.

 The good thing is that you will have several opportunities to see how the façade looks even more cheerful than usual.
 In addition, so many flowers that the surrounding area also has a good atmosphere, with stalls selling handicrafts and the famous Torta de la Virgen, a traditional sweet made from flour and usually filled with angel hair.

 When you go to see the flowers in the Basílica de las Angustias, take the opportunity to visit it.
-Its interior was made by the best artists of the Castilian Baroque, so be prepared to see a lot of ornamentation and a large altarpiece presiding over the room.
+Its interior was made by the best Castilian Baroque artists, so be prepared to see a lot of ornamentation and a large altarpiece presiding over the room.

 Interesting facts

-4. Taste the best products of Granada at the "autumn fruits" market
+4. Taste the best of Granada's produce at the "autumn fruits" market

 In Granada autumn smells and tastes of chestnuts, medlars, quinces, pomegranates...
 Where can you try them?
 In the area of Puerta Real and the Fuente de las Batallas, which are located in the Realejo neighbourhood (near the Cathedral) there are several stalls where local producers sell these delicacies that are only available during the autumn months.

 Granada's autumn fruit fair is a unique opportunity to savour typical products of the city.
 I recommend you take advantage and buy some not only to try on the spot, but also to take home as souvenirs.
-My favourites are the acerolas, a fruit that grows in Central America but also in Granada.
-They look like cherries, although they are more acidic and have segments inside.
+My favourites are the acerolas, a fruit that grows in Central America but also in Granada and which look like cherries, although they are more acidic and have segments inside.

-As you can see, in this market you can find fruits that are not available in other parts of the country or even the world.
-In addition to the flavours, I am sure you will be surprised by the smells, which you may not have known before.
+As you can see, in this market you can find fruit that you won't find in other parts of the country or even the world.
+As well as the flavours, I am sure you will be surprised by the smells, which you might not have known before.

 Interesting facts